sriramrokkam/k8s-training/admin/trainer-guide.md

 * [fanout & virtual host ingress](../kubernetes/demo/09b_fanout_and_virtual_host_ingress.yaml)

 ### Setup helm
 To continue with the setup, you need `helm`.
-Run the [helm_init](helm_init.sh) script within your VM to download the helm client (if not present) and add some repositories.
+If you do not have it installed already, follow the instructions here: https://helm.sh/docs/intro/install/

 ### Setup a docker registry (~1 day before course starts)
 For the docker exercises you need a private docker registry.
 Participants will upload their custom images to it during the course.
 After using a plain docker registry for quite some time, we decided to swith to [Harbor](https://goharbor.io/).
 It comes with a UI and some more useful features.